PoisotLab/ms_straight_lines/manuscript.md

 than $S-1$, and no higher than $S^2$.
 Another way of expressing this idea is that because we observe a food web with $S$ species, we are guaranteed to observed at least $S-1$ interactions.
-From a predictive standpoint, this means that we need to figure out how much of the remaining interactions, out of
+From a predictive standpoint, this means that we need to figure out how many of the remaining interactions, out of a possible
 $S^2-(S-1)$, will be realized.
 Below, we refer to this quantity as the number of "flexible" links in a food web.
 Following @PoisCirt16, we suggest that each flexible link represents an independent Bernoulli trial with a probability  $p$ of existing.
 We assume that $p$ is a constant for all links in the same ecological community.